MARKETProtocol/MARKETProtocol/README.md

 Start truffle and its development blockchain with
 ```
-$ truffle develop
+$ make start_console
 ```

-and then start the ethereum bridge (in a separate console) to run connected to the development blockchain you just started, note the account you use (in this example account 9 is used)
+and then start the ethereum bridge (in a separate console) to run connected to the development blockchain you just started. (in this example account 9 is used)

 ```
-$ cd ethereum-bridge/
+$ make start_bridge
-$ node bridge -H localhost:9545 -a 9 --dev
 ```

 Once the bridge has fully initialized, you should be able to run the example migrations as well